quicwg/wg-materials/interim-18-06/minutes.md

 Some questions we don’t seem to have too much clarity on:

 Why multiple retries?
 Cascading retries?

-Should you be able to change CID on multiple retriest?
+Should you be able to change CID on multiple retries?

 Hardie: do the tokens have to be self-contained?

 EKR: No, but they have to be unforgeable.

 Jana: I just noticed you can only change CID on the first retry?
 Is that a good idea

 EKR: Not necessarily, but we wouldn’t be able to use the same anti-injection mechanism.

 Recording: Open issue. how many retries should be allowed.

 No strong consensus in DT on one Initial type versus >1

-BIO BREAK
+*BIO BREAK*

 Mark Nottingham: DT output has no special status